How to Make a BB-8 Pumpkin

 - Assorted paintbrushes, all up to your preference

 Step 1: Constructing the body

-First, I marked out BB-8’s circular markings on the larger pumpkin and placed some of the facial (?) features on the smaller pumpkin using a pencil.
+First, I marked out BB-8’s circular markings on the larger pumpkin and placed some of the facial features on the smaller pumpkin using a pencil.
 I placed about 6 circular designs on the larger pumpkin spread out and at random.
 The designs don’t have to be perfect or super accurate because mine definitely are not.
-When it came to the silver markings within each circle, I totally winged it.
+When it came to the silver markings within each circle, I improvised.

 Then you need a way to attach BB-8’s cute lil pumpkin head!
 Taking the pumpkin saw, I cut around the stem of the larger pumpkin until it was possible to punch the stem out.

 Next you’ll take your two paper clips and bend them as pictured below, making them into sort of a feet shape:

 Then, using all the strength you can muster, insert the paper clips into the bottom of the smaller pumpkin so that the “feet” you’ve created are facing outward.

 Carefully place the bottom of the smaller pumpkin into the hole you cut in the top of the larger pumpkin.
 You may have to bend the paper clips a bit to fit them in properly, but once they are in they should catch along the inside of the larger pumpkin.
 This ensures that the top pumpkin will stay secure and will not roll off.

 Let me start by saying that this will probably be the most frustrating part of your journey, and I apologize for that.
 For whatever reason (and your pumpkins may be better than mine; I pray that they are.) my pumpkins did not take to paint very well.
 It took a lot of patience and quite a bit of layering, but totally worth it.